 "Seven-hundred eighty-four dollars a bottle," Ziggy muttered aloud, trying to stop himself, but he was already up from his threadbare lawn chair, pulling on his ratty wool coat and scuffed leather boots.
-“Damn mega-corp price-jacking.
-They think they can do whatever the hell they want,” he ranted, grabbing the Gluto-Block.
+“Damn mega-corps price-jacking.
+Think they can do whatever the hell they want,” he ranted, grabbing the Gluto-Block.
 He tossed the bowl of oatmeal mush onto the pile of dirty dishes already stacked high in the rusted sink and trudged out into the dim hallway.
 He didn't bother to lock the door behind him.
 There was nothing to steal.
-Everything of value he owned had already been liquidated to cover his debt to Pill Depot, and he still owed them a fortune.
+He’d already liquidated everything of value he owned to cover his debt to Pill Depot, and he still owed them a fortune.
 He'd be rotting in a prison if he weren't a Corporate Marshal.

 The door chime tinkled as he stepped into the refuge of Sweet Sally's.
 The rancid smell of the streets disappeared into an aromatic perfume of freshly baked breads, fruit pies, and sweet pastries.
 Ziggy's mouth watered.
 If there were any place even halfway decent in this garbage district, Sweet Sally's was it.
 It had only been open for thirty minutes, but it was already busy.
 Customers waited in line, tapping their feet and checking the time, eager for a quick breakfast and an even quicker escape.
 Hopefully, the rush would be over soon.
 The bakery opened a few years ago, just after Ziggy moved to the district, and he longed for the days when no one knew how great it was.

 He looked around for LaRhonda, the only person around who knew him by name, and spotted her at the checkout counter.
-Her long red nails clicked against the register screen, and her thick black bun was tucked under a hairnet.
+Her long red nails clicked against the register screen, and she tucked a strand of thick black hair back into the bun under her hairnet.
 She smiled when she spotted Ziggy and he nodded before moving to his regular booth at the back of the store.
 There was no need to wait in line.
 LaRhonda knew what he liked.

 “I knew it!
 I knew you’d be here,” the man said way too loudly, and half the customers glanced their way.

 Ziggy cringed.
 “I think you must have mistaken me for someone else,” he responded as politely as he could.
-It was evident the man was socially backward, at best, and LaRhonda wouldn’t like it if he were rude to one of her customers.
+It was clear the man was socially backward, and LaRhonda wouldn’t like it if he were rude to one of her customers.